x-tabdeveloping/language-analytics-assignment3/README.md

 > Additionally the script will produce csv files with the CO2 emissions of the substasks in the code (`emissions/`).
 > This is necessary for Assignment 5, and is not directly relevant to this assignment.

+> Note: The `emissions/emissions.csv` file should be ignored.
+This is due to the fact, that codecarbon can't track process and task emissions at the same time.